 Jeff regularly represents banks, finance companies, trust companies and other financial service providers on regulatory matters, including the development and operation of multi-state fiduciary, deposit and lending programs.
-He has also advised banks, merchants and financial services companies on issues relating to credit cards, debit cards, gift cards, virtual currency, wire transfers and ACH transactions and other mobile payment products.
+He has also advised banks, merchants, technology companies and financial services companies on issues relating to credit cards, debit cards, gift cards, virtual currency, wire transfers and ACH transactions and other mobile payment products.

 Jeff joined the Washington DC office of Mayer Brown in 1998.